White Reaper

-White Reaper is an American garage punk band based in Louisville, Kentucky.
+White Reaper was an American garage punk band based in Louisville, Kentucky.
 The band includes Tony Esposito (guitar/vocals), Ryan Hater and Hunter Thompson.
 The band has released two EPs and five full-length albums, their first album in 2015 White Reaper Does It Again, and The World's Best American Band in 2017.
 White Reaper released their third studio album You Deserve Love on October 18, 2019, their major label debut.
 Their fourth studio album, Asking for a Ride, was released on January 27, 2023.

 History

 Early years (2012–2014)

 White Reaper was formed by Tony Esposito and Nick Wilkerson while they were in high school.
 When they were 17 years old, they saw an entirely white Grim Reaper prop in a Halloween Express, becoming known as White Reaper thereafter.
 The duo then recorded two demos, DEMO 2012 and WHITE AURA in 2012.
 A 7-inch featuring the songs "The Cut" and "Conspirator" was released in 2013 on Earthbound Records.
 Wilkerson's twin brother Sam Wilkerson then joined the band as the bassist.
 Elementary school friend of Esposito and keyboardist Ryan Hater would also join the band.